spotify/confidence-sdk-android/README.md

 ### Adding the package dependency

 The latest release of the Provider is available on Maven central.
-Currently the project must include `maven("https://jitpack.io")` in `settings.gradle` in the repositories block even if the artifact is consumed from maven central.

 <!---x-release-please-start-version-->
 Add the following dependency to your gradle file: